AbbyBounty/DBT-Assignment/README.md

       15. Display salary for employees whose salary is not equal to 2500 or 3500 or 7000
       16. Try out same queries (wherever applicable)with substitution variable.

+### Aug 27
+            1. Try executing round() and truc() for dates of your choice instead of sysdate
+            2. Display emp_id,last_name,salary in following format eg: 100 King $24,000 (having $ and comma)
+            3. Display hire_date of employees in following format eg: 17th of January in 1997
+            4. Calculate annual salary (12*salary*commission) for employees wheather he earns commission or not.
+            5. Write a query to display empid ,annual salary for all employees also next column should describe 'sal+comm' or 'sal' accordingly.
+Eg: 179 sal+comm 7440
+            6. Write a query where organization wants to give a salary increment of $2,000 for all employees.And who get commission, the query should compute the incremented salary added to the commission amount.
+            7. Create a report that produces the following for each employee: <employee last name> earns <salary> monthly but wants <3 times of current salary.>.
+Label the column Dream Salaries.
+            8. Display each employee?s last name, hire date, and salary review date, which is the first Monday after six months of service.
+Label the column REVIEW.
+Format the dates to appear in the format similar to ?Monday, the Thirty-First of July, 2000.?
+            9. Display the last name, hire date, and day of the week on which the employee started.
+Label the column DAY.
+Order the results by the day of the week, starting with Monday.
+            10. Create a query that displays the employees? last names and commission amounts.
+If an employee does not earn commission, show ?No Commission.?
+Label the column COMM.
+            11. Using the DECODE function, write a query that displays the grade of all employees based on the value of the column JOB_ID, using the following data:

+                  job AD_PRES A
+            ST_MAN B IT_PROG C

    ### Aug 26
          1. First Rewrite /practice all demo queries taught in session.
       2. Display full names of employees separated by space and initial letter of every word should be in capital, rename column as "Name"